Imagine 💡

 I do have some of my own interpretations of it.
 It will either refer to external flashes placed on top of your hot shoe or another name for the hot shoe adapter.

-The external flash/hot shoe has higher light intensity; it can easily light up a whole room.
+The external flash on a hot shoe has higher light intensity; it can easily light up a whole room.
 The lens you use will not be a concern anymore since the range is pretty wide, too, unlike the built-in flashes.

 Your built-in flash may have some benefits if you use a standard zoom lens, but the flash is simply not optimal for your wide lens.